 Rival Analysis: Lamia profile

-Paokfc.gr’s Rival Analysis column puts the magnifying glass on this weekend’s opponents Lamia, giving you the lowdown on everything you need to know about the Fthiotida club ahead of our Super League Interwetten contest at the Lamia Municipal Stadium.
+Paokfc.gr’s Rival Analysis column puts the magnifying glass on this week’s opponents Lamia, giving you the lowdown on everything you need to know about the Fthiotida club ahead of our Greek Cup quarter-final first-leg contest at the Toumba Stadium.

 The season did not start well for Lamia.
 While everyone was hoping for a dynamic kick-off as in previous years in order to lay a solid foundation for staying in the top flight, the team collected just two points from their first 10 games, as well as two coaching changes.